The definition and principles of ÌÀÍ·ÌõÎÛÁÏ

-Eight principles that apply to all ÌÀÍ·ÌõÎÛÁÏ staff and ÌÀÍ·ÌõÎÛÁÏ students in any care setting
+Eight principles that apply to all ÌÀÍ·ÌõÎÛÁÏ staff and students in any care setting

-Nursing is a safety critical profession founded on four pillars: clinical practice, education, research, and leadership.
+Nursing is a safety-critical profession founded on four pillars: clinical practice, education, research and leadership, which for some nurses, includes management responsibilities.

 The work of registered nurses consists of many specialised and complex interventions.
 Their vigilance is critical to the safety of people, the prevention of avoidable harm and the management of risks regardless of the location or situation.